 Public art, theatre rentals, entertainment, and more.

+If you are seeking to become a Denver Police Officer, Firefighter, or Deputy Sheriff...the Cadet Program may have an opportunity for you.
 The mission of the Cadet Program is to serve the community by developing educated, well-trained and diverse candidates for public safety employment.
-The 2012 Cadet Program Annual Report is now available.

 The Denver Public Safety Cadet Program is a specialized training and education program designed to help strengthen the future workforce of the Denver Police, Fire, and Sheriff departments.
 Selected applicants are typically recent high school graduates or those with less than two years of completed college credit.

-Day to day operations are facilitated by Cadet Program Department Coordinators within each department. the Cadet Program Director oversees the administrative, policy, and procedural duties of the program under the Office of the Manager of Safety.
+Special assignment requests are facilitated by Cadet Program Department Coordinators within each department.
+The Cadet Program Director oversees the administrative, policy, and procedural duties of the program under the Office of the Executive Director of Safety.

-Once applicants have been hired and become Safety Cadets there are a few academic requirements that all Cadets must adhere to while in the program.
+Once an applicant has been hired as a Cadet there are several requirements that all Cadets must adhere to while in the program.

 Cadets receive special recognition for obtaining GPA's above 3.5 during any academic semester.
 Cadets may choose the major of their choice and may often elect other classes such as the following: